Business Administration (MBA)

 - MIS 673 Knowledge Management (2 credits) is recommended

 All major decisions in corporations are influenced by financial analysis.
 The required Phase I finance course (Finance 601) presents models which are used for such decisions, but it does not go into the depth required for people who work professionally in finance.
-The Finance Concentration coursework is designed to prepare you for professional work in the fields of corporate finance, investments, insurance and commercial banking.
+The Finance Concentration coursework is designed to prepare the student for professional work in the fields of corporate finance, investments, insurance and commercial banking.

 Some of the major skill areas covered include: